(Kampala, Lake Mburo National Park, Bwindi)

-NOTE: Gorilla permits are $500 for Uganda and $750 for Rwanda, and they are secured with you trip's deposit.
+NOTE: Gorilla permits are secured with you trip's deposit.
 Once secured they are non-refundable.
 It will take 24-48 hours to secure the purchase from the authorities as they are sold on a first come first served basis.
 The park authority/management reserves the right to cancel any permit without any refund or further reference.

 Welcome to the East African primate capital, the heavily forested country of Uganda!
 Upon arrival to the Entebbe International Airport, a representative will meet and you load up your entire luggage and head towards the Ugandan capital city of Kampala where you will overnight.